wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.3.2 =
+* Fixed the curl call issue in some cases
+* Changed the task color for Squirrly SEO Analytics
+* Changed the Rank check frequency

 = 2.3.1 =
 * Fixed the javascript loading issue for some wordpress dashboards.
 * Fixed rank report for indexed url in google